getherbie/herbie/example/site/pages/2-doc/7-extending/1-index.md

 return ['odd', $twigTest];
 ~~~

-## 2. Using a programmatic approach for the project
+## 2. Extending using a programmatic approach

 TBD

-## 3. Using a plugin for the project
+## 3. Extending using a plugin

 TBD

-## 4. Using a distributed plugin for the project
+## 4. Extending using a distributed plugin

 TBD